asterisk/documentation/docs/Configuration/Functions/Manipulating-Party-ID-Information.md

 ### CONNECTEDLINE dialplan function

 The CONNECTEDLINE function does the opposite of the CALLERID function.
-CONNECTEDLINE can be used to setup connected line information to be sent when the call is answered.
+CONNECTEDLINE can be used to set up connected line information to be sent when the call is answered.
 You can use it to send new connected line information to the remote party on the channel when a call is transferred.
 The CONNECTEDLINE information is passed when the call is answered and when the call is transferred.

 !!! note
     It is up to the channel technology to determine when to act upon connected line updates before the call is answered.
 ISDN will just store the updated information until the call is answered.
 SIP could immediately update the caller with a provisional response or wait for some other event to notify the caller.